In celebration of International Women’s Day, we are shining a light on the talented female narrators and translators behind some of Saga’s top titles!

 Summer is coming to Lund, a university town in the south of Sweden, and the students are looking forward to their summer holiday.
 But tragedy soon casts its dark shadow over the city, when a young woman is found brutally beaten in Lund City Park.
 Not far from the crime scene, a young man is also found assaulted.
-Both victims are found holding a white lilac in their hand.
+Both victims are found holding a white lilac in their hands.

 Chief Inspector Sara Vallén is put on the case but is quickly removed when her son turns out to be the primary suspect.
 To clear her son’s name, Vallén decides to start her own investigation.